pietrobraione/sushi/README.md

 * Deploy the `sushi-master-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
 * Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
 * Deploy the EvoSuite jar contained in the `libs` directory.
-SUSHI executes EvoSuite in a separate process, therefore you do not need to put the EvoSuite jar in the classpath.
+SUSHI executes EvoSuite in a separate process, therefore you do not need to add the EvoSuite jar to the Java classpath, unless you want to compile the emitted tests and these have scaffolding.
 * SUSHI requires a full JDK (not just a JRE) version 8 installed on the platform it runs.
-Add the `tools.jar` of the JDK 8 installed on the platform to the classpath.
+Add the `tools.jar` of the JDK 8 installed on the platform to the Java classpath.
 * Deploy the args4j jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
-This jar must be in the classpath.
+This jar must be in the Java classpath.
 * Deploy the ojAlgo jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
-This jar must be in the classpath.
+This jar must be in the Java classpath.
 * If you do not use the `jbse-<version>-shaded.jar` uber-jar, deploy the Javassist jar that you find in the `jbse/libs` directory.
-This jar must be in the classpath.
+This jar must be in the Java classpath.
 * Deploy GPLK and GLPK-Java, ensuring that the version of GLPK-Java you are deploying is the same used during compilation.
 Then, set the Java native library path to point to the directory where the native libraries of GLPK-Java are installed, either by providing the `-Djava.library.path=...` option when launching SUSHI, or (under any UNIX-like system) by setting the environment variable `LD_LIBRARY_PATH`.
-Also, set the classpath to point at the GLPK-Java jar file.
+Also, set the Java classpath to point at the GLPK-Java jar file.

 You can study the `Dockerfile` as an example of a deployment workflow on Ubuntu.